-Unless we believe that everyone is going to be saved, we must deal with the fact that some are going to be lost.
-And if some are going to be lost, it’s important to ask what separates those who will be lost from those who will be saved.
+Unless we believe that everyone is going to be saved, we must come to grips with the fact that some are going to be lost.
+And if some end up being lost, it’s important to ask what separates those who will be lost from those who will be saved.
 In other words, what are the conditions of salvation?
 What must we do to accept the gift that God has made available in Jesus Christ?

-- Some say that faith is necessary in order for us to receive the forgiveness of our sins, and this is certainly true.
-If we reject faith in Christ, then we reject the salvation that He offers.
+Some say that faith is necessary in order to receive the forgiveness of our sins, and this is certainly true.
+If we turn away from faith in Christ, we reject the salvation that He offers.
 Jesus said it plainly: “Unless you believe that I am he you will die in your sins” (John 8:24).
-Our faith must not be kept secret but be confessed or openly acknowledged.
+And our faith must not be kept secret but be confessed and openly acknowledged.
 Paul wrote, “If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
-For with the heart one believes and is justified, and with the mouth one confesses and is saved” (Romans 10:9-10).
+For with the heart one believes and is justified, and with the mouth one confesses and is saved” (Romans 10:9,10).

-- Others would add repentance as a condition of salvation, and this also is true to the Scriptures.
-It is our sins that have separated us from God, and unless we are willing to turn away from those sins, we will remain under their condemnation.
+Others would add repentance as a condition of salvation, and this also is true to the Scriptures.
+It is our sins that have separated us from God, and unless we’re willing to turn away from those sins, we will remain under their condemnation.
 Peter urged one group of hearers, “Repent therefore, and turn back, that your sins may be blotted out” (Acts 3:19).
-To another audience, he said that God “commands all people everywhere to repent” (Acts 17:30)
+To another audience, he said that God “commands all people everywhere to repent” (Acts 17:30).

 The third position (faith, repentance, and baptism) is the only one that does justice to the full, complete teaching of the Bible.
 Saul (later to be called Paul) is a good example of what happened when people were converted to Jesus Christ in the New Testament.
-He had been a believer — and a very penitent believer — for three days when Ananias arrived and said, “And now why do you wait?
+He had been a believer, grieving for his sins, for three days when Ananias arrived and said, “And now why do you wait?
 Rise and be baptized and wash away your sins, calling on his name” (Acts 22:16).
 Saul’s sins were not washed away at the point of faith, and they were not washed away at the point of repentance.
 They were washed away when he — as a penitent believer — obeyed the command to be baptized.

-Consider carefully these points about faith and grace:
+Consider the following two points about faith and grace:

 - Grace is what saves us, but grace may be received “in vain” (1 Corinthians 15:10; 2 Corinthians 6:1).
 If we refuse the grace that God offers, or presume to receive it on anything other than His terms, God’s goodness will have been for nothing as far as we are concerned.
 We can’t imagine any greater tragedy, and it is heartbreaking to hear Jesus lamenting those in His day who had refused His grace: “How often would I have gathered your children together as a hen gathers her brood under her wings, and you were not willing!”
 (Matthew 23:37).